dhthwy/r/README.md

 You don't know the reality, therefore it's only a dream.

 For one thing, I'm dead.
+You think I'm joking but I am.
+For all intents and purposes.
+I am dead.

 Want doesn't matter for me anymore.